JurgenCruz/HomeServerSetup/Create and configure home assistant stack.md

 1. Run: `./scripts/create_home_assistant_folder.sh` to generate the container directory on the SSD.
 2. Edit the stack file: `nano ./files/home-assistant-stack.yml`.
 3. Replace `TZ=America/New_York` with your system time zone.
 You can use this list as a reference: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
-4. If you are not going to expose the server to the internet, remove the `nginx` network.
-5. Set the attribute `ipv4_address` in the `homeassistant` container with an IP in the non-assignable range of the DHCP.
+4. Set the attribute `ipv4_address` in the `homeassistant` container with an IP in the non-assignable range of the DHCP.
 For example 192.168.1.11.
-6. Copy all contents of the file to the clipboard.
+5. Copy all contents of the file to the clipboard.
 Save and exit with `Ctrl + X, Y, Enter`.
-7. Add stack in Portainer from the browser.
+6. Add stack in Portainer from the browser.
     1. Access Portainer through https://192.168.1.253:9443.
 If you get a security alert, you can accept the risk since Portainer uses a self-signed SSL certificate.
     2. Click "Get Started" and then select "local."
     3. Select "Stacks" and create a new stack.
     4. Name it "home-assistant" and paste the content of the home-assistant-stack.yml that you copied to the clipboard and create the stack.
 From now on, modifications to the stack must be made through Portainer and not in the file.
-8. Access Home Assistant through http://192.168.1.11:8123.
+7. Access Home Assistant through http://192.168.1.11:8123.
-9. Use the wizard to create a user account and password.
+8. Use the wizard to create a user account and password.
 It is again recommended to use Bitwarden for the same.
-10. Configure the name of the Home Assistant instance and your data and preferences with the wizard.
+9. Configure the name of the Home Assistant instance and your data and preferences with the wizard.
-11. Choose whether you want to send usage data to the Home Assistant page.
+10. Choose whether you want to send usage data to the Home Assistant page.
-12. Finish the wizard.
+11. Finish the wizard.
-13. Configure Webhook for notifications.
+12. Configure Webhook for notifications.
     1. Navigate to "Settings" > "Automations & Scenes".
     2. Click "Create Automation".
     3. Click "Create new Automation".